-What is a security data sheet (formerly known and MSDS), and why do we need it?
+What is a security data sheet (formerly MSDS), and why do we need it?

-When new cosmetic products are invented, they have to go through security assessment – a process where a validated chemist checks its chemical formulation and confirms that the product is safe, compatible with all legal regulations, and ready for marketing.
+When new cosmetic products are invented, they must undergo security assessment.
+In this process, a validated chemist checks its chemical formulation and confirms that the product is safe, compatible with all legal regulations, and ready for marketing.

 After security assessment, (usually) the same chemist creates a security data sheet for that product (formerly named medical security data sheet).
 The purpose of SDS is to provide information about the potential hazards of a product and advice about safety precautions in a standardized form.
-When you receive a new SDS, I recommend going through it to understand the product better.
-If you don’t want to spend the time going through the whole thing, just look at the first three sections.
-Many companies say many things to promote their products that are, in fact, nothing more than just that – marketing strategies.
-Understanding how to read SDS will help you know what’s actually true and what’s not.
+When you receive a new SDS, go through it to understand the product better.
+If you don’t want to go through the whole thing, look at the first three sections.
+Many companies say many things to promote their products that are, in fact, nothing more than just marketing strategies.
+Understanding how to read SDS will help you know what’s true and what’s not.

-Another example: since our Superbonder became the most popular product in the whole eyelash industry, it is now widely copied.
-Unfortunately, the copies have NOTHING to do with our original product, except for the stolen name and product description.
-If you know how to read SDS you can catch the scammers easily!
+For example: since our Superbonder became the most popular product in the eyelash industry, it is now widely copied.
+Unfortunately, the copies have NOTHING to do with our original product except for the stolen name and product description.
+If you know how to read SDS, you can catch scammers easily!

 - In section 2 (Hazard(s) identification) it reads:

-This means that it is a category 0 skin irritant, fine to use in the eye area.
+This means it is a category 0 skin irritant, acceptable to use in the eye area.

 - In section 3 (Composition/information on ingredients) it reads:

-Dangerous Ingredients: The product contains no substances classified as hazardous to health in concentrations which should be taken into account according to EC directive.
+- Dangerous Ingredients: The product contains no substances classified as hazardous to health in concentrations that should be considered according to the EC directive.

-Since most of the fake “Superbonders” are just use a mixture of water and alcohol + a little bit of this and that, if you look at the SDS of the fake “Superbonders” you will find alcohol in section 3 and in section 2 you can see that it is an irritant for skin and eyes!!
+Since most of the fake “Superbonders” use a mixture of water and alcohol + a little bit of this and that, if you look at the SDS of the fake “Superbonders,” you will find alcohol in section 3 and section 2, you can see that it is an irritant for skin and eyes!!

-By the way this water + alcohol mixture is pretty much the same formula as regular alcohol primers so you can save money and just use a regular primer instead of the fake “Superbonder” as it has the same effect on eyelash glue – it makes it cure faster but more porous so glue will emit more vapors (Superbonder has the opposite effect – it seals adhesive surface to minimize glue vapors).
-So, what the ballsiest of copycats have done is taking their regular primer and relabelling it “Superbonder”.
-This information is available for recognition in section 16 (Other information) where all changes to the SDS have to be noted – I launched Superbonder in 2018 so if you have an SDS with original date of let’s say 2005 and edited in let’s say 2019 (I think that’s when I saw the first copies) you can be pretty sure that you have a regular alcohol based primer in your hands.
+By the way, this water + alcohol mixture is pretty much the same formula as regular alcohol primers, so you can save money and use a standard primer instead of the fake “Superbonder” as it has the same effect on eyelash glue – it makes it cure faster but more porous so glue will emit more vapors (Superbonder has the opposite effect – it seals the adhesive surface to minimize glue vapors).
+So, the ballsiest copycats have relabelled their regular primer, “Superbonder.”
+This information is available for recognition in section 16 (Other information), where all changes to the SDS have to be noted – I launched Superbonder in 2018, so if you have an SDS with an original date of, let’s say, 2005 and edited in let’s say 2019 (I think that’s when I saw the first copies) you can be pretty sure that you have a regular alcohol-based primer in your hands.

-It’s good to have SDS for all cosmetic products you use in your salon available in case anything happens and you need to react fast.
-Also, in many countries it’s required to have them available!
+It’s good to have SDS for all cosmetic products you use in your salon if anything happens and you need to react fast.
+Also, in many countries, it’s required to have them available!

 The safety data sheet contains 16 sections:

-- First-aid measures – Describe initial care to be provided by untrained responders to an individual who has been exposed to the chemical.
+- First-aid measures – Describe initial care to be provided by untrained responders to an individual exposed to the chemical.
 This is the section to find in case anything happens or your customers have a reaction!

 - Fire-fighting measures – Provide recommendations for fighting a fire caused by the chemical

-- Handling and storage – Provide guidance on safe handling practices and safe storage conditions
+- Handling and storage – Guide safe handling practices and safe storage conditions

-- Exposure controls/personal protection – Indicate the exposure limits, engineering controls, and personal protective measures to use to minimize exposures
+- Exposure controls/personal protection – Indicate the exposure limits, engineering controls, and individual protective measures to use to minimize vulnerabilities.

 - Physical and chemical properties – Identify physical and chemical properties associated with the substance or mixture